 In fact, companies that conduct win/loss analyses consistently outperform those that don’t in the following areas (source):

-Continue reading to learn how you can incorporate win/loss analysis into your B2B sales process.
+Continue reading to learn how you can incorporate sales win/loss analysis into your business strategy.

 Step 1: Decide who will conduct your interviews.